Innovate or Automate

 To be fair, progress involves a combination of efficiency and innovation.
 My point is that the balance is not discussed, and that makes all the difference.
 Who makes the rules?
 Who controls the information?

 We are taught to prevail in fair contest.
 To stand in ranks, squared off against our opponent, and fire our muskets until whoever is left standing can be declared the winner.
 Then came better intel, guns, bombs, lasers, robots, and computers.
-But if the opponent dresses as a civilian and blows him or herself up with fertilizer and carpet tacks, then they’re not playing fair.
+But if the opponent dresses as a civilian and blows himself or herself up with fertilizer and carpet tacks, then they’re not playing fair.
 Such is the story of innovation in conflict.

 Now we come to your illness or struggle.
 Will you prevail through innovation or automation?
 What do doctors offer you?
 What have you been taught?

-It’s traditional to say Western medicine developed the “external agent” model of illness by overlooking the psycho-somatic relationship.
+It’s traditional to say Western medicine developed the “external agent” model of illness by overlooking the psychosomatic relationship.
 It’s closer to the truth to say Western medicine developed from mindset of external agency.
 It was the renaissance that separated the mind from the body, and in the process created rationalism, corporatism, and nation states.
-Western medicine goes unquestioned not because it’s better, which it isn’t, but because it’s based on a faith in science.
+Western medicine goes unquestioned—not because it’s better, which it isn’t, but because it’s based on a faith in science.
 Faith that is largely misunderstood, and science that is rarely practiced outside the laboratory.
 Our internal thought processes are not scientific, so why do we think the experts are any different?

 Like wars between people, the “war” against your disease will be won by whoever makes the rules.
 What does this mean?
-It means that you should never play a losers game, and if you find yourself struggling and losing, you should change the rules of the game which includes, of course, not playing the game at all.
+It means that you should never play a loser’s game; and if you find yourself struggling and losing, you should change the rules of the game—which includes, of course, not playing the game at all.

 When it comes to your health, winning seems the imperative, and it seems one must win at all costs.
 This is rarely true; it is rarely the case that your fate is sealed and you must play the game set before you.
 To make a mechanical analogy: you have a certain momentum that propels you along a certain course.
 You feel attracted to certain goals, perceive certain markers, believe certain truths, and apply certain skills.
 Yet all of these “certain” things are the uncertain result of the reality you believe and who you define yourself to be.
 And of these, it is who you believe yourself to be that is the most entrenched yet, at the same time, holds the greatest potential for changing the rules of the game.

-Your rules are stored in who you believe yourself to be, and your adherence to these rules follows your attachment to who you have adopted as your identity.
+Your rules are stored in who you believe yourself to be, and your adherence to these rules follows your attachment to whom you have adopted as your identity.
 The ego, your rational sense of self, does not make the rules, but it is the primary means by which you enforce them.
 You make most of your decisions from your separated sense of self, which is your ego, your identity.

 Think of your ego as the soldier defending the society of your mind, the policeman patrolling the streets of your decisions, or the bouncer charged with maintaining order within the club of your beliefs.
-When I encounter clients who are themselves responsible for some portion of their illness I find myself working not against some external agent, but against their ego.
+When I encounter clients who are themselves responsible for some portion of their illness, I find myself working not against some external agent but against their ego.
 The first limit of their ability to heal themselves is the limit of their ability to change their identity.